Ratio of tiling generating functions of semi-hexagons and quartered hexagons with dents: Introduction

 if $Q'_{x}((a_i)_{i=1}^{m})$ is tile-able. \end{thm}

 \begin{rmk}[Combinatorial reciprocity phenomenon] The ratio in Theorem \ref{halfthm2} is obtained from the one in Theorem \ref{halfthm1} by replacing $x$ by $x-1/2$ and $y$ by $y-1/2$.
-This has some flavor of the ``\emph{combinatorial reciprocity phenomenon}": even though the regions $Q_{x}((a_i)_{i=1}^{m})$ and $Q_{y}((a_i)_{i=1}^{m})$ are \emph{not} defined when $x$ and $y$ are half integers, the formula of the ratio of their tiling generating functions gives the ``numbers" of combinatorial objects of a different sort when evaluated at half-integers.
-It would be interesting to find a direct explanation for this, i.e., an explanation without requiring the calculation of the two tiling generating functions.
-We refer the reader to, e.g, \cite{Beck,StanleyRecip,ProppRecip} for more discussion about the combinatorial reciprocity phenomenon. \end{rmk}
+This reminds us to the ``\emph{combinatorial reciprocity phenomenon}": even though the regions $Q_{x}((a_i)_{i=1}^{m})$ and $Q_{y}((a_i)_{i=1}^{m})$ are \emph{not} defined when $x$ and $y$ are half integers, the formula of the ratio of their tiling generating functions gives the ``numbers" of combinatorial objects of a different sort when evaluated at half-integers.
+It would be interesting to find a direct explanation for this, i.e., an explanation without requiring the calculation of the tiling generating functions.
+We refer the reader to, e.g, \cite{Beck,StanleyRecip,ProppRecip} for more discussions about the combinatorial reciprocity phenomenon. \end{rmk}